 At any rate, we decided to remove the property from the market.
 On one hand, I want to sell our place.
 On the other….well, it’s a complex issue.
-To buy another property elsewhere in the USA we need the funds from a sale.
-However, it might not be possible for us to live in the USA due to medical tyranny.
+To buy another property elsewhere we need the funds from a sale.
+However, it might not be possible for us to live in the USA due to the current state of medical tyranny.
 The government overreach just seems to be getting worse by the day.
 (More on that in a minute).
 We don’t need to sell in order to live our life somewhere else (minus the buying a different property).
 So, for the time being, we’ve decided to keep the TX place.
 Maybe its purpose in our story is to be our refuge of “last resort”.
 The world seems more uncertain by the day, does it not?

 Now about tyranny.

 Dave has chronic pain due to a spinal cord injury he suffered in 1999.
 It is incurable.
 It has and will continue to get worse as time goes by.
-The policies in the USA have made it practically impossible for him to get the treatment he needs without submitting himself to being a prisoner without rights.
+The policies in the USA have made it impracticable for him to get the treatment he needs unless he submits to being a prisoner without rights.
 He no longer has reasonable access to health care interested in actually helping him.
 As a result, he’s faced with 24/7 pain.
-It’s wrecking his life…and mine.
+It’s degrading his life…and mine.
 I’m not going to sugar coat it….without relief he wonders if he can even go on living.
-Lots of chronic pain patients kill themselves due to their inability to get help from healthcare in the USA.
+Chronic pain patients kill themselves every day due to their inability to get help from healthcare in the USA.

 I’m working on a post to describe the horrid situation that currently exists in USA health care regarding people with chronic pain.
 But for now, I can assure you that the U.S. Medical system is failing people with chronic pain in shameful fashion.
 Some claim they are acting with good intentions….well, the road to hell is paved with those.

 In order to save Dave’s life, early in June we packed up our truck (no camper this time) and hit the road.
 Back to Mexico.
 Mainland Mexico.
 Specifically the Lake Chapala area south of Guadalajara where we’ve rented a house for a year.
 In Mexico, it’s no problem for Dave to get the help he needs.
 He can buy the meds that give him a reasonable degree of well-being over the counter.
 It’s a refuge from the insane torture policy of US healthcare.
 We’re fortunate we’re able to be here.
 Many in the same situation are trapped, forced to beg and plead for help and suffer at the hands of a cruel system that promotes funneling pain patients into an unending cycle of abuse.

 Believe me.
 I wish Dave could get help in the USA.
 I wish it hadn’t come to this.

 Mexico is beautiful.
-It’s safe.
 It’s economical.
 The food is great.
 The weather is wonderful.
 The people are friendly.
 The culture is vibrant and community-oriented.
 Life moves at a slower pace and everyone seems to be under a lot less stress.
 Our days begin with coffee.
 We’re active and exercise daily.
 Healthy is our way of eating.
 Drinking plenty of water.
 Enjoying one another’s company.
 Reading.
 Learning.
 Making things.
 Trying to keep our heads up and not worry too much about the future.
 It’s never promised.